nest/nest-simulator/pynest/examples/Potjans_2014/README.rst

 The current example contains several files:

-* ``helpers.py`` provides helper functions for the simulation and evaluation of the microcircuit.
+* ``helpers.py`` provides helper functions for the simulation and evaluates the microcircuit.
-* ``network.py`` gathers all parameters and connects the different nodes with each other.
+* ``network.py`` gathers all parameters and connects the different nodes with one another.
 * ``network_params.py`` contains the parameters for the network.
 * ``sim_params.py`` contains the simulation parameters.
 * ``stimulus_params.py`` contains the parameters for the stimuli.
-* ``example.py`` use this script to try out the microcircuit.
+* ``example.py`` uses this script to try out the microcircuit.

 Instructions
 ############

-To run the microcircuit on a local machine, we have to first check that the variables ``N_scaling`` and ``K_scaling`` in ``network_params.py`` are set to `0.1`. ``N_scaling`` adjusts the number of neurons and ``K_scaling`` adjusts the number of connections to be simulated.
+To run the microcircuit on a local machine, we first have to check that the variables ``N_scaling`` and ``K_scaling`` in ``network_params.py`` are set to `0.1`. ``N_scaling`` adjusts the number of neurons and ``K_scaling`` adjusts the number of connections to be simulated.
 The full network can be run by